MGIC loss widens as investment income slumps

-(Reuters) - Mortgage insurer MGIC Investment Corp (MTG.N) posted a wider first-quarter loss, hurt by lower investment income and a drop in realized gains, sending its shares down as much as 14 percent before the bell.
+(Reuters) - Mortgage insurer MGIC Investment Corp (MTG.N) posted a wider first-quarter loss, hurt by lower investment income and a drop in realized gains.

+The company’s net loss widened to $72.9 million, or 31 cents per share, in the first quarter from $19.6 million, or 10 cents per share, a year earlier.

+MGIC shares fell as much as 14 percent to $4.70 before the bell.

 This was MGIC’s 11th straight quarterly loss, and analysts do not expect the company to post a profit until the first quarter of 2014.